 HUB International Missoula needs your vote by August 31 to win $10,000 for the Missoula Ronald McDonald House.
 Read about their dedication to reduce the stress and financial burden of being away from home for an extended time for a child’s medical treatment, by providing families with meals and a free or low-cost place to stay.
-Then vote for them by using the social media share buttons or by leaving a comment when you reach the end of their story.

 Sharing the burden

 Children coping with an illness need many things to recover, and the presence and support of family is at the top of the list.
 But when a family must travel to access care, it can add financial stress to an already traumatic situation.
 To help reduce this burden, Ronald McDonald House Charities (RMHC) provides the resources and support system families need to be together during a difficult, stressful time.
 It’s also their policy to never turn a family away because of an inability to pay.

 RMHC operates around the world, and each Ronald McDonald House plays a vital role in its community.
 In Missoula, the House is located across the street from the Community Medical Center, the city’s main hospital.
 This location makes it easier for families to be actively involved in their children’s care, while also giving parents and guardians a comfortable place to stay, and some solace, as long as needed.

 Open every day of the year, the Missoula Ronald McDonald House has 12 rooms with private bathrooms available for guests.
 Families also have access to kitchens, a dining area, a fully stocked pantry, laundry rooms, a family game room and other amenities.
 Plus, several nights a week, guests are treated to home-cooked meals prepared by volunteers.

 “The employees of the Missoula Ronald McDonald House are some of the most caring people I have ever met.”